Untitled Document

 WHY CURRENCIES FALLING ON THE WORLD MARKET

 With the economy barely crawling out of recession, a rapid fiscal retrenchment would be treated to an insane reaction in foreign exchange markets.
-With confidence in British policymaking gone, the pound is at risk plunging to $1.05 against the dollar and slumping beyond parity for the first time against the euro.
-Its now at $1.54 and all currencies are seeing a change.
+With confidence in British policymaking gone since the Brexit.
+All currencies are seeing a change.
 China is holding itself against the US$ and not revaluing & offers subsidies to its exporters causing drastic competition headaches to the USA as US manufacturers struggle to compete at fixed interest rates & cheaper goods.
 Gone are the days when the USA told Britain to leave Suez or else!! they have no clout to dictate to China as China has a big room full of US bonds!!!! so who will dictate to who in the future--guess.

-MARCH 2010: The Pound & US$ has shrank.
+The Pound & US$ has shrank.
 The Euro has depreciated now.
 A Sliding Euro and Debt Crises could push Europe back Into Recession.
 With the Euro dropping in value now points to a big danger for the fragile global recovery, one that will persist even after those bail out debt issues are resolved.
 Europe, the world's largest importer, may be on the verge of sliding back into a recession.
 And as governments scramble to rein in spending in order to combat the debt crises, the dampening in demand is likely to compound the problem.
 India made a massive purchase of gold, 200 metric tons worth (about $7.5 billion), even though gold is at an all-time high.
 The fact that one of the world’s most populous countries chose gold over US Treasuries as a safe buy is interesting?
+The EURO was in dire straits & now they have bailed out Greece yet again with Banks taking a 50% interest rate loss on their loans---should be 100% really what the Banks have done over the past years with zero regulations.
+Worries over Greece's ability to finance its debts have been weighing for weeks on the euro & now in France with the yellow vests who have had enough of BANKERS.

 But for a weak euro means this would make exports more competitive against China -- which keeps the yuan undervalued and tips favoring Chinese exporters.
 It may be exactly what Europes ailing economy needs.
 But of course China has no intentions of appreciating the yuan and the USA is suffering as more companies close succumbed by China's intense competition and its piggy bank money box gets added to each day.